Zusammenfassung

 The First Contact

 It is a Wednesday in October, shortly after five in the morning.
-The Forstenrieder Park is still shrouded in deep darkness as I make my way to my hide.
-The grass is wet, and the air smells of earth and autumn.
+Forstenrieder Park is still shrouded in deep darkness as I make my way to my hide.
+The grass is wet, the air smells of earth and autumn.
 And then – a roar.
 Deep, rumbling, almost earth-shaking.

 The stag is not yet visible, but he is there.
 Close.